rubsc/ScenTrees.jl/README.md

 We ask that you please cite the following [paper](https://joss.theoj.org/papers/10.21105/joss.01912) if you use `ScenTrees.jl`:
 ```
 @article{Kirui2020,
-        author = {Kipngeno Kirui and Alois Pichler and Georg Ch.
-Pflug},
+        author = {Kirui, Kipngeno and Pichler, Alois and Pflug, Georg {\relax Ch}.},
-        title = {ScenTrees.jl: A Julia Package for Generating Scenario Trees and Scenario Lattices for Multistage Stochastic Programming},
+        title = {ScenTrees.jl: A {J}ulia Package for Generating Scenario Trees and Scenario Lattices for Multistage Stochastic Programming},
         journal = {Journal of Open Source Software},
         publisher = {The Open Journal},
         year = {2020},